Drink: Matching with food

 Food and drink are often paired together to enhance the taste experience.
 This primarily happens with wine and a culture has grown up around the process.
 Weight, flavors and textures can either be contrasted or complemented.
 In recent years, food magazines began to suggest particular wines with recipes and restaurants would offer multi-course dinners matched with a specific wine for each course.

 Presentation

 Different drinks have unique receptacles for their consumption.
-This is sometimes purely for presentations purposes, such as for cocktails.
+This is sometimes purely for presentation purposes, such as for cocktails.
 In other situations, the drinkware has practical application, such as coffee cups which are designed for insulation or brandy snifters which are designed to encourage evaporation but trap the aroma within the glass.

 Many glasses include a stem, which allows the drinker to hold the glass without affecting the temperature of the drink.
-In champagne glasses, the bowl is designed to retain champagne's signature carbonation, by reducing the surface area at the opening of the bowl.
+In champagne glasses, the bowl is designed to retain champagne's signature carbonation by reducing the surface area at the opening of the bowl.
 Historically, champagne has been served in a champagne coupe, the shape of which allowed carbonation to dissipate even more rapidly than from a standard wine glass.